sitalbi/2D_Prototype/README.md

 ## To do list:
  - Implement a State Machine for the player
  - Background image(s) with parallax
- - Particles (footstep, attack, etc...)
+ - Visuals: screen shake (attack, damage), particles (footstep, attack, etc...), etc...
  - Destroyable props
  - Add new props (resources, doors between rooms, etc...)
  - New ennemies (Boss?)